-Ford leads furious business backlash to Sunak plan to row back on zero pledges
+Ford leads furious business backlash to Sunak plan to row back on net zero pledges

 The car giant said any relaxation of the 2030 target would undermine the government’s ‘ambition, commitment and consistency’